- QUICK! Find a container. We need to Feed the Pumpkin!

 And for as fun as it is, it sure was easy to make.

-Now I know this sort of violates my “on the fly” activity rule since you have to spend a whole 35 seconds setting this up (ok ok it’s more like 3 minutes but you get it).
+I also know this Halloween activity sort of violates my “on the fly” rule since you have to spend a whole 35 seconds setting it up (ok = it’s more like 3 minutes but you get it), but I promise this is worth it.

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.